MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

 contributors:
   - mkaur-msft
 ---
-# Create Azure key vault for wrap in Power Apps
+# Create Azure Key Vault for wrap in Power Apps

 In order to automatically, sign your Android or iOS mobile app package during  [Step 2](wrap-how-to.md#step-2-target-platform) of the wrap wizard, it's necessary to have Azure Key Vault configured.
 Azure Key Vault is a cloud-based service designed to provide a secure storage solution for secrets, which can include certificates, passwords, keys, and other sensitive information.
-To learn more about Azure Key Vault, see [Introduction to Azure key vault](/azure/key-vault/general/overview).
+To learn more about Azure Key Vault, see [Introduction to Azure Key Vault](/azure/key-vault/general/overview).

-In this article, you will learn how to use an existing Azure key vault or create a new [Azure portal](https://portal.azure.com).
+In this article, you will learn how to use an existing Azure Key Vault or create a new [Azure portal](https://portal.azure.com).

 ## Prerequisites